 Those imperfections?
-Well, for starters it feels big.
-At 2153mm it’s around 200mm wider than a Porsche 911 Turbo, a fact that is exacerbated by the Vantage’s low-slung driving position, high-set dashboard and slimline windscreen, all of which combine to create a feeling of claustrophobia.
-The first few miles brings the intermittent ‘thud-thud’ of cats eyes as you acclimatize to the Aston’s size.
+Well, for starters, it feels big.
+At 2153mm it’s 129mm wider than a modern 992 Porsche 911 Turbo, a fact that is exacerbated by the Vantage’s low-slung driving position, high-set dashboard and slimline windscreen.
+It’s certainly not a car that feels instantly intuitive to drive, the corners of the car can be difficult to define, and its outright width means you’ll catch more than a few catseyes in the first few miles of driving.

-The rest is all good news.
-Firstly, that ride settles down in all other scenarios, and is particularly calming on the motorway, where it's among the more relaxed of its peers.
-The suspension does, to its credit, also endow the Vantage with good body control through corners, and stiffer modes can ramp this up where required.
-Ultimately it's still not as composed as say, the aforementioned 911 or R8, but the car’s movements are always predictable.
+Ultimately it's still not as composed as a 911 or R8, but the car’s movements are always predictable.
 Traction is a marked improvement on earlier cars, the rear axle now taking the turbocharged V8’s power in its stride (though you can’t take too many liberties with 505lb ft to play with).

 - 1Aston Martin Vantage review – can it match the Audi R8 and Porsche 911?

 - 2Aston Martin Vantage – engine, gearbox and tech specs